 - *Danny Federici

 - melanoma; he was 58.
 He was a founding member of Bruce Springsteen's E Street Band.
 It was Federici, along with original drummer Vini Lopez, who invited Springsteen to join.
 He released two solo albums and worked with other artists, including fellow E Street band member "Little" Steven Van Zandt and Gary U.S. Bonds.
+The E Street Band was inducted into the Rock & Roll Hall of Fame in 2014.
 "Dancing in the Dark," "You're Missing," "Hungry Heart," "4th Of July, Asbury Park (Sandy)," "I'm On Fire"

 - Jeff Healey